 ACTION

-Review the correspondence issued by SPPG on 10 April 2025 and share with all relevant team members.
+Contractors who have yet to complete the Living Well survey for the campaign ‘Be cancer aware’ are asked to read the correspondence issued by SPPG on 16 June 2025 and share with relevant team members.

 Kind regards